 Yes, Glacier National Park is way up there on the Canadian border in Montana.
-But let me tell you it is worth it to take the trip and go visit this unbelievably beautiful place.
+But let me tell you — it is worth it to take the trip and go visit this unbelievably beautiful place.

 It is worth it to stop and check out the Visitor Center and talk to the rangers about the animals in the area.
 They also have a gift shop where you can pick up a few souvenirs and stickers to show people you were here.

 One of our favorite things to do when we are in Glacier is to go hiking.
-Even if you aren’t a hiker you should go hiking when you are in Glacier.
-Due to its increasing popularity there are a lot of people visiting the park each year.
+Even if you aren’t a hiker, you should go hiking when you are in Glacier.
+Due to its increasing popularity, there are a lot of people visiting the park each year.

-OK this one doesn’t quite take you off the beaten path but it is still a really cool hike and worth doing.
-It has this amazing waterfall.
-One of those with that unbelievable blue color and it tends to be safer.
-Meaning since it is so busy the chance of seeing bears is less.
+OK, this one doesn’t quite take you off the beaten path but it is still a really cool hike and worth doing.
+The Trail of the Cedars has an amazing waterfall with an unbelievable blue color.
+This hike also tends to be safer, since it can be busy and the chance of seeing bears is less.